How can I help you?

 }

-You can refer to our Vue DateRangePicker feature tour page for its groundbreaking feature representations.
+</style>You can refer to our Vue DateRangePicker feature tour page for an overview of key features.
 You can also explore our Vue DateRangePicker example that shows how to render the DateRangePicker in Vue.